cucumber/docs/content/docs/cucumber/state.md

 ---

 Scenarios must be independent from each other so it is important that state must not be shared between scenarios.
-Accidentally leaking stste from one scenarios into others makes your scenarios brittle and also difficult to run in isolation.
+Accidentally leaking state from one scenarios into others makes your scenarios brittle and also difficult to run in isolation.

 To prevent leaking state between scenarios: